avi-azar-1/redis-7.4.1-ansible/README.md

 ansible-playbook -i redis_inventory.yaml redis8.yaml
 ```
 for local install (without ssh) run with '-c local' flag
-for remote ssh create id_rsa.pub in ansible server and copy to known_hosts un target server
+for remote ssh create id_rsa.pub in ansible server and copy to known_hosts in target server

 6. **replication, sentinels or cluster**:
    **sentinels**: set up as normal redis then change to sentinel.conf file